manishaverma89/shared-libraries-In-Jenkins/README.md

  - click on save button

+   NOTE:
-   NOTE: Name of groovy file under vars folders should be in written camel case
+   - Name of groovy file under vars folders should be in written camel case
+   - Put Jenkinsfile and other files in other repositories